 - Popsicles.
-Focus on 100 percent fruit juice options for energy and rehydration.
-This option could be particularly helpful in kids.
+Focus on 100% fruit juice options for energy and hydration.
+This option could be particularly helpful for kids.

 - Crackers.
-If you need something to snack on but beware, they might irritate a sore throat.
+While good for snacking, they might irritate a sore throat.
 Avoid seasoned crackers and stick with Saltines or simple Ritz Crackers.

 - Eggs.
-But, do not smother eggs in cheese or serve with sausage.
+Don’t smother eggs in cheese or serve with sausage.
 High fats are hard to digest.

 - Bananas.
-These are great for the flu and are loaded with nutrients and energy.
-They’re easy on the stomach.
+These are great for the flu and loaded with nutrients and energy.
+They’re easy on the stomach, too.

 - Apples.
-These fruits are beneficial because they are a good source of antioxidants, vitamin C and they provide energy.
+They’re beneficial because they’re a good source of antioxidants, vitamin C and they provide energy.

 - Turkey/Chicken Sandwich.
 Lean proteins are easy to digest and provide energy.

 - Chicken Noodle Soup.
-Grandma was right – the chicken provides energy in an easy to digest protein and the broth helps with rehydration.
+Grandma was right – the chicken provides energy in an easy to digest protein, and the broth helps with hydration.

 Food & Drink to Avoid With the Flu